Ampicillin and sulbactam

 How should I use ampicillin and sulbactam?

-Ampicillin and sulbactam is a powder medicine that must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Ampicillin and sulbactam must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

-After mixing your medicine, you will need to use it within a certain number of hours.
+After mixing ampicillin and sulbactam, you will need to use it within a certain number of hours.
 This will depend on the diluent and how you store the mixture (at cool room temperature, or in a refrigerator).
-Carefully follow the mixing and storage instructions provided with your medicine.
-Ask your pharmacist if you have questions.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Ampicillin and sulbactam will not treat a viral infection such as the flu or a common cold.

 You may need frequent blood tests to check your liver function.

-This medication can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using ampicillin and sulbactam.

 What happens if I miss a dose?